 S. suis infection is a common disease among pigs.
 The bacterium is carried in the upper respiratory tract of pigs, and spread among pigs by nose-to-nose contact or by aerosol over short distances.
 Apart from pigs (including wild boars), it can also be occasionally found in other animals such as horses, dogs, cats and birds.

 Human infection by S. suis occurs mainly in adults.
-It is transmitted through direct contact and often related to exposure through wounds on the skin while handling infected pigs or uncooked pork and other pig products.
+It is transmitted through direct contact and often related to exposure through wounds on the skin while handling infected pigs or other animals, uncooked pork and other pig products.
 But it may also be transmitted via ingestion or through mucous membranes.

 High risk groups

 People at risk include pig breeders, abattoir workers, meat processing and transport workers, butchers, and cooks.
 Persons who are immunocompromised including those with spleen removed, persons with diabetes mellitus, cancer and alcoholism, are also at greater risk of infection.

 Ranges from a few hours to two weeks.

 S. suis infection can be treated with antibiotics.